Chapter 6 Data Visualization with ggplot2

 6.4.1 Histogram

-Histogram can be used to visualize the distribution of a variable.
-We will illustrate how to create histograms using the dataset birthwt from the package MASS.
+We illustrate histograms using the dataset birthwt from the package MASS.

 library(MASS)

-birthwt contains data of 189 birth weights with some covariates of the mothers.
+The dataset birthwt contains birth weights of 189 babies, along with several covariates describing the mothers.

 head(birthwt)